tv-vicomtech/AudienceEngagement/README.md

 ## Ussage

+### Server

+The server can be used with or without docker:

+#### With Docker

+To start the docker with the Find3 server this commands needs to be input:

+sudo docker start -p 1884:1883 -p 8005:8003 -v /home/$USER/FIND_DATA:/data -e MQTT_ADMIN=ADMIN -e MQTT_PASS=PASSWORD -e MQTT_SERVER='localhost:1883' -e MQTT_EXTERNAL=192.168.35.101 -e MQTT_PORT=1884 --name wifi -d -t schollz/find3

+#### Without Docker
 In order to use this part it needs to be installed in the server computer and in the scanner devices(Raspberry Pi), it is needed to be first run the server by going to

 $ cd $GOPATH/src/github.com/user/wifi_server/server/ai